-A resume is a concise and easyto-read summary of your professional experience on paper.
+A resume is a concise and easy-toread overview of your professional experience on paper.
 It serves as the "sales" tool to help you market yourself to potential employers.

-A Resume Communicates:
+A RESUME COMMUNICATES:

-- Who you are as an employee

-- Your employment and professional background

-- Your strengths and accomplishments

-- Your skills and abilities

-- Why the prospective employer should call you in for an interview
+- Who you are as an employee - Your employment and professional background - Your strengths, accomplishments, skills, and abilities - Why the prospective employer should call you in for an interview